paragraph-xyz/docs/src/pages/docs/nfts.md

 * Reward your most loyal subscribers with gated NFT drops

-* Create token-gated posts based on NFTs you’ve embedded in previous posts.
+* Create token-gated posts based on your previous post's NFTs.
 Your readers need to collect past content to view future content!
 (Is anyone excited about the first NFT-powered interactive novel?!)